Skip to main content

 A curious and carnivalesque oddity of a film, At Midnight follows the increasingly crazed exploits of undertaker Joe, as he attempts to find a woman 'worthy' of bearing him a child - and thus helping him obtain immortality by extending his bloodline.
 Addressing concepts such as faith, free will, social responsibility and politics, Marins’ film is an existential horror that unfolds with impish glee.
 While fairly tame by today’s standards, it still makes quite a shocking impact with its antihero’s atheistic rants and sociopathic tendencies.
 Brazil is a deeply devout Catholic country and when audiences gathered to watch At Midnight they basically encountered a formidable bogeyman mocking and ridiculing the very foundations of their beliefs and their faith.

 Joe believes his atheism and free will elevates him above his superstitious neighbours.
 His fiery monologues touch on the same notions apparent in Nietzsche’s concept of the ‘superman’, as Joe does not follow common morality, preferring to forge his own and rise above ‘herd mentality.’
 His actions are so shocking because he doesn’t adhere to any sort of moral code.
 He terrorises the other villagers who are portrayed as feeble and weak, and he rejects spirituality, choosing to maintain a rational mind.
 Coldly rational.
-His wife is unable to bear children, so he sees nothing wrong with killing her and setting out to find a woman worthy of having his children.
+His wife is unable to bear children, so he sees nothing wrong with killing her and setting out to find another woman.
 He tortures people to test their emotional strength.

-While he carries out atrocious acts, such as murdering his wife and best friend, and then raping his dead friend’s fiancée, Joe is never portrayed as completely evil; oftentimes he just appears to be morbidly mischievous (eating meat on Palm Sunday).
+While he carries out atrocious acts, such as murdering his wife and best friend, and then raping his dead friend’s fiancée, Marins never really portrays him as completely evil; oftentimes he is portrayed as being cantankerous and wilfully antagonistic (eating meat on Palm Sunday).
 His grotesque activities are fuelled by his need to have a child and Marins’ performance does manage to evoke some sympathy for the crazed, strangely charismatic ghoul.
-While the film is essentially a series of strung-together scenes in which Joe hypothesises religion and free will, while bumping off friends and villagers in his quest to find the ultimate mate, it is Marins’ electric charisma that holds everything together and makes At Midnight such compelling viewing.
+While the film is essentially a series of strung-together scenes in which Joe hypothesises religion and free will, while bumping off friends and villagers in his quest to find the ultimate partner, it is Marins’ electric charisma that holds everything together and makes At Midnight such compelling viewing.

 José Mojica Marins is a fascinating filmmaker, particularly when one takes into consideration the subject matter of his films, the often rigid regimes of censorship imposed upon them and the low budgets with which they were realised.
 Usually working with amateur actors and production teams, his work has the feel of something untamed and genuinely off the wall.
 At Midnight is a highly subversive, provocative and idiosyncratic film worth savouring on a dark and stormy night.